 Hercules, King Augeas, and Working Smartly

-There's a story I've told to my kids a few times.
+There's an old story that's been told many times.
 It's the one about Hercules cleaning the dirty cattle barns of King Augeas.
 Hercules asked the king that if he could clean the incredibly messy cattle barns (which held 300,000 cattle) in one day, would the king give Hercules 30,000 cattle in return for his work.
 The king agreed, because he knew it would be impossible for a man to shovel the 3-feet thick layer of manure that covered the floor of his enormous barn.
 Hercules was smart about his work though.
 Let's say he was inspired.
-Instead of shoveling the barn, he dug a trench from the nearby strong stream and directed the flowing water toward one end of the barn.
+Instead of shoveling the barn, he dug a trench from the nearby river and directed the flowing water toward one end of the barn.
 The water flowed through the barn, washed everything away, and the barn was cleaned in less than one day.
 Hercules worked heartily.
 And smartly.

-In conclusion, our work may not include cleaning a messy cattle barn, but whatever work we do (from cleaning our rooms to working at the office), it can be done heartily.
+In conclusion, our work may not include cleaning a messy cattle barn, but whatever work we do (from cleaning our rooms to working in a kitchen to working in a ditch to working at an office), it can be done heartily.
 When we work heartily, we put all of our being into it, knowing that we have inherited a holy spirit, which brings forth fruit, such as love, joy, and peace.
 I encourage you to work heartily in whatsoever you do, and grow in the knowledge of God.

 Women, here's some advice from us men: We want you to chase your dreams.